gertjana/gertjanassies.dev/src/lib/posts/210619_online_meetings.md

 ---

-_or how to find an excuse to play with a Raspberry Pico_
+_Or how to find an excuse to play with a Raspberry Pico._

 While on a not particularly interesting online meeting, my eye fell on the [Raspberry Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) that I ordered and had just arrived that morning.
 After more than a year working from home, I got into the habit to mute my audio when I'm not speaking and in large meetings or perceived bandwidth issues, I disable my video. enabling both again when I need to speak.